sekander/Personal_Projects/README.md

 <h2>Component Engine</h2>
-The final addition to the OpenGL engine I created, levearging components allowed the code to
+The final addition to the OpenGL engine I created, levearging components allowed the code to become easily managed instead of objects have attributes they inherit components attaches behaviour to game objects giving certain functionality to associated objects.
+The reorganization of the engine I've designed is efficient with memory resulting in zero memory leaks.

 <img src="images/Screenshot_2022-11-04_19-03-15.png" width="50%"></img>